groboclown/drs-lib.dart/README.md

 1. Engine architecture document. *In progress*

-2. Initial cut of engine and unit tests. *In progress*
+2. Initial cut of engine and unit tests.
+This includes only the base FCM model, with no Actions. *In progress*

-3. Sample simulation.
+3. Sample simulation to show how it can be used.

+4. A simple UI to show the different Pragma and Attributes in the simulation.

-4. Use the sample simulation to establish patterns seen in the simulation construction.
+5. Use the sample simulation to establish patterns seen in the simulation construction.

 Phase 2: